microsoft/MixedRealityToolkit-Unity/Assets/MRTK/SDK/Features/DataBinding/Introduction_README.md

 data source, and also dynamically update as the supplied data changes.
 It enables the following functionality:

-1. Use dynamic data to alter visual elements.
+1. Visualize variable data via data consumers.
 Currently supported:
-  - TextMeshPro text
+  * TextMeshPro text
-  - TextMesh text
+  * TextMesh text
+  * Text style selector (for theming)
-  - Sprite - via sprite lookup
+  * Sprite - via sprite lookup
-  - Sprite - via image replacement
+  * Sprite/Quad - via image fetch and replace
-  - Lists - dynamically populated prefabs containing the above variable elements
+  * Lists - prefabs populated with variable data
+  * Any other consumer that supports the IDataConsumer interface
 2. Provide variable data via a variety of data sources:
-  - JSON text
+  * JSON text (directly or via URL fetch)
-  - Dictionary of variable data elements
+  * Dictionary of variable data elements
-  - Programmatically altered data
-  - Node based structured data
+  * Object - Node based structured data
-3. Map differing variable name spaces between views and data sources
+  * Reflection of any C# object
+  * Programmatically altered data
+  * Any other method that supports the IDataSource interface
+3. List item placer to manage the visual manifestation of a list
+4. List paging, scrolling and virtualization
-4. List paging - data is only fetched when visible
+  * Data is only fetched when visible or in process
+  * Supports arbitrarily large back-end data sets
+  * Fetching is load balanced across multiple frames
-5. List prefab pooling - prefabs are reused with new varaible data to reduce GC and instantiation time.
+5. List prefab pooling
+  * Prefabs are reused and repopulated to reduce GC and instantiation time.

+Functionality on the roadmap:

+1. Data Manipulator
+  * Conversion
+  * Localization
+  * Formatting
+  * Validation
+2. Predictive list item prefetch for faster/smoother scrolling/paging
+3. More Data Consumers
+  * Checkboxes
+  * Sliders
+  * Radio Buttons
+  * Menus
+  * Material properties

+## Design Objectives

+This framework is designed to solve for the following objectives:

+* Fully independent with no external dependencies on other MRTK subsystems
+* Easy to integrate into existing or greenfield code bases
+* Open ended support for multiple dynamic data sources
+* Open ended support for multiple data consumers / visualizers
+* Support for arbitrarily large lists
+* Nested lists
+* Low garbage collection footprint
+* Low impact on frame rate
+* Low RAM footprint for list objects
+* Cross platform
+* Reusability of data visualization prefabs.
+Eg: Contact Info slate prefab, standard list entries)

 ## Key Concepts